AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 valence shell)

-Paradox: alchemists were often astronomers
+Paradox: alchemists were often also

-night can do
+observe at night, can do

 what they try in vain on a large scale for billions of years!